Atlas-OS/docs/docs/getting-started/installation.md

 ## **4.** :material-screwdriver: Driver Updates

 Drivers are essential software components that enable the OS to communicate with hardware devices.
-While Windows has fundamental drivers, some devices may need external drivers to function correctly.
+While Windows has fundamental drivers, some devices need external drivers to function correctly.
 On Atlas, there are two options for external drivers:

 | :material-update: Installation & Updates from Windows Update | :material-download: Manual Installation & Updates |